bonorenof/movie-period-fetcher/README.md

 # film-sprint-fetcher
 Python script that fetches all films released during a specific timeframe in a range of years.
+To use it, set your TMDB API key inside the conf.ini file, then execute the main.py file